-This coffee protein smoothie is a healthy and filling alternative to your usual morning coffee.
+This coffee protein smoothie is an alternative to your usual morning coffee.
 Unlike plain coffee, this drink is packed with satisfying protein and fiber.

 Recipe Highlights